microsoft/30daysof/website/docs/roadmaps/05-data-science.md

 * Data Science in the Cloud
 :::

-## Week 3: Getting Satrted in Machine Learning
+## Week 3: Getting Started in Machine Learning
 Machine learning is often the foundation for an AI system and is the way we "teach" a computer model to make predictions and draw conclusions from data.
 It automates the process of pattern-discovery by finding meaningful insights from real-world or generated data.

 :::info WEEK 3 RESOURCES